sjonany/sjonany.github.io/posts/a-cs-students-job-hunt-in-2026-an-honest-playbook.md

 # A CS student's job hunt in 2026: an honest playbook
 *Published 2026-05-20, Updated 2026-05-31*

 It's harder to get hired as a junior engineer now than ever.
 There is lower demand (for juniors, but not necessarily for senior engineers) and more supply (i.e. competition).
-Cite: [LinkedIn Jan 2026](https://economicgraph.linkedin.com/content/dam/me/economicgraph/en-us/PDF/linkedIn-labor-market-report-building-a-future-of-work-that-works-jan-2026.pdf): "Record Computer Science (CS) colliding with a cooling hiring for entry-level software engineers (SWE)."
+Cite: [LinkedIn Jan 2026](https://economicgraph.linkedin.com/content/dam/me/economicgraph/en-us/PDF/linkedIn-labor-market-report-building-a-future-of-work-that-works-jan-2026.pdf):
+> Record Computer Science (CS) colliding with a cooling hiring for entry-level software engineers (SWE).

 The environment is harsher, so you have to be more intentional and work harder than your seniors did.
 Realistically, expect 100+ applications, lots of rejection, and a search that takes months.
 This is the norm, not a sign you're doing it wrong.
 With that in mind, here is an updated list of advice I would give to myself if I were a CS junior today.

 **EDIT (5/31/2026)**: 80000hours.org has this awesome [in-depth guide](https://80000hours.org/career-guide/how-to-get-a-job/).
 I especially love this section on motivation:
 > Your first job search may be one of the hardest things you’ve ever done.
 You may have never been rejected 30 times in a row before.
 It can involve months of work.
 And you may have to do most of it alone.
 It can make online dating look easy.